Today, someone unsubscribed from my mailing list. And I smiled.

 And I know my marketing is doing what it’s supposed to.

 Even though I’ve lost someone, I’ve gained many others.
-And over time, the number of people BIG Brand System reaches has grown, and grown, and grown.
+And over time, the number of people I’ve been able to reach with my content and course has grown, and grown, and grown.

 At first, it’s hard to say goodbye